zeplar-exe/SettingsConfig/README.md

-# SettingsConfig
+# YASF

-Note that SettingsConfig is a temporary, unimprovised name.

-Also note that this package is no more than a parser.
+Note that this package is no more than a parser.

-SettingsConfig is *yet another storage format* among the likes of JSON and CSV.
+YASF is *yet another storage format* among the likes of JSON and CSV.
 This one, however, brings a simpler format at the cost of nesting capabilities (which are present, just not as good as JSON's).

 <br/>